---

 flywayLocations := Seq("filesystem:src/main/resources/db/migration")

-• Run sbt update to install the sbt-native-packager and update the dependencies.
+- Run `sbt update` to install the `sbt-native-packager` and update the dependencies.

-Now, we are ready to deploy to Railway!
+Now you're ready to deploy to Railway!

-Deploy the Play App to Railway
+## Deploy the Play app to Railway

 Railway offers multiple ways to deploy your Scala app, depending on your setup and preference.